Azure/azure-powershell/src/Compute/Compute/help/Set-AzVMSqlServerExtension.md

 ### Example 1: Set automatic patching settings on a virtual machine
 ```
-PS C:\> $AutoPatchingConfig = New-AzVMSqlServerAutoPatchingConfig -Enable -DayOfWeek "Thursday" -MaintenanceWindowStartingHour 11 -MaintenanceWindowDuration 120 -PatchCategory "Important"
+PS C:\> $AutoPatchingConfig = New-AzureVMSqlServerAutoPatchingConfig -Enable -DayOfWeek "Thursday" -MaintenanceWindowStartingHour 11 -MaintenanceWindowDuration 120 -PatchCategory "Important"
 PS C:\> Get-AzVM -ServiceName "Service02" -Name "VirtualMachine11" | Set-AzVMSqlServerExtension -AutoPatchingSettings $AutoPatchingConfig | Update-AzVM
 ```

-The first command creates a configuration object by using the **New-AzVMSqlServerAutoPatchingConfig** cmdlet.
+The first command creates a configuration object by using the **New-AzureVMSqlServerAutoPatchingConfig** cmdlet.
 The command stores the configuration in the $AutoPatchingConfig variable.

 The second command gets the virtual machine named VirtualMachine11 on the service named Service02 by using the Get-AzVM cmdlet.
 The command passes that object to the current cmdlet by using the pipeline operator.

 The current cmdlet sets the automatic patching settings in $AutoPatchingConfig for the virtual machine.
 The command passes the virtual machine to the Update-AzVM cmdlet.

 ### Example 2: Set automatic backup settings on a virtual machine
 ```
-PS C:\> $AutoBackupConfig = New-AzVMSqlServerAutoBackupConfig -Enable -RetentionPeriod 10 -StorageUri $StorageUrl -StorageKey $StorageAccountKeySecure
+PS C:\> $AutoBackupConfig = New-AzureVMSqlServerAutoBackupConfig -Enable -RetentionPeriod 10 -StorageUri $StorageUrl -StorageKey $StorageAccountKeySecure
 PS C:\> Get-AzVM -ServiceName "Service02" -Name "VirtualMachine11" | Set-AzVMSqlServerExtension -AutoBackupSettings $AutoBackupConfig | Update-AzVM
 ```

-The first command creates a configuration object by using the **New-AzVMSqlServerAutoBackupConfig** cmdlet.
+The first command creates a configuration object by using the **New-AzureVMSqlServerAutoBackupConfig** cmdlet.
 The command stores the configuration in the $AutoBackupConfig variable.

 The second command gets the virtual machine named VirtualMachine11 on the service named Service02, and then passes it to the current cmdlet.

 The current cmdlet sets the automatic backup settings in $AutoBackupConfig for the virtual machine.
 The command passes the virtual machine to the Update-AzVM cmdlet.